VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 #### Optimization #1

-Most of the time, there are plenty of seats avaialable for a conference and registrants are not competing for the last few that are available.
+Most of the time, there are plenty of seats available for a conference and registrants are not competing for the last few that are available.
 It is only for a brief time that Registrants are competing for the last few seats.